whynotmake-it/rivership/packages/heroine/README.md

 )
 ```

-For full control however, just pass in a custom `SimpleSpring` to the `Heroine` widget with whatever duration you want.
+For full control however, just pass in a custom `Spring` to the `Heroine` widget with whatever duration you want.

 ## Best Practices 📝